-- Travel on our exclusively chartered, very comfortable and safe, ice-strengthened polar expedition ship - the Akademik Sergey Vavilov. - An exclusive charter makes for a far more cohesive and rewarding experience. - Concentrate on South Georgia's enigmatic wildlife, with a couple of days in the Falkland Islands. - Enormous rookeries of king, macaroni, gentoo and chinstrap penguins (we also hope to see magellanic and rockhopper penguins). - Fabulous encounters with southern elephant and Antarctic fur seals.
+- Travel on Mark's exclusively chartered, very comfortable and safe, ice-strengthened polar expedition ship - the Akademik Sergey Vavilov.
+An exclusive charter makes for a far more cohesive and rewarding experience - Wonderfully varied Southern Ocean journey with superb wildlife-watching in a spectacular polar setting.

-- Wandering, royal, black-browed, grey-headed and light-mantled sooty albatrosses accompany the ship. - Wide variety of cetaceans likely, including: fin, sei, humpback, Antarctic minke and orca (several different ecotypes), as well as hourglass, Peale's and Commerson's dolphins (previous trips Mark has led to this part of the world have also seen southern rightwhale dolphins, southern right whales, long-finned pilot whales, sperm whales, southern bottlenose whales and even Cuvier's beaked whales). - We will be joined by award-winning landscape photographer Joe Cornish, and a resident team of polar experts. - Exciting cruises in inflatable Zodiacs for up-close encounters with seals, penguins, whales, and other wildlife. - Learn first-hand about the remarkable history of the region. - Good-sized and exceptionally stable ship for comfortable sea crossings (ships that are too small take considerably longer and give a rougher ride). - Spend maximum time ashore.
-Larger ships offer slightly cheaper tours but have so many passengers that they need to operate a shift system, which means that each passenger has far fewer landings and much less time ashore plus they can't get into many more remote areas that are inaccessible to such large
+- A record-breaking 19 nights on board the ship giving much more time to explore than most comparable trips. - Enormous rookeries of king, macaroni, gentoo, chinstrap and adélie penguins (we also hope to see magellanic and rockhopper penguins). - Fabulous close encounters with Weddell, crabeater, leopard, southern elephant and Antarctic fur seals. - Wandering, royal, black-browed, grey-headed and light-mantled sooty albatrosses accompany the ship. - Wide variety of cetaceans likely, including: fin, sei, humpback, Antarctic minke and orca (several different ecotypes), as well as hourglass, Peale's and Commerson's dolphins (previous trips Mark has led to this part of the world have also seen southern right whale dolphins, southern right whales, long-finned pilot whales, sperm whales, southern bottlenose whales and even Cuvier's beaked whales).

-ARGENTINA The Falklands

-CAPE HORN SCOTIA SEA

-SOUTH GEORGIA ISLAND

-Antarctic Peninsula

-vessels).
+- We will be joined by awardwinning landscape photographer Joe Cornish, and a resident team of polar experts. - Exciting cruises in inflatable Zodiacs among towering, sculpted icebergs and breathtaking ice floes, and for up-close encounters with seals, penguins, whales, and other wildlife. - Learn first-hand about the remarkable history of the region and meet scientists working at active field stations.

-- Fabulous photographic and video opportunities, with special tuition and workshops by Mark and Joe Cornish. - •We lend you all the appropriate polar outdoor clothing jacket, trousers and boots as well as waterproof rucksack and binoculars.
+- Good-sized and exceptionally stable ship for comfortable sea crossings (ships that are too small take considerably longer and give a rougher ride). - Spend maximum time ashore (larger ships offer slightly cheaper tours but have so many passengers they need to operate a shift system, which means that each passenger has far fewer landings and much less time ashore plus they can't get into many more remote areas that are inaccessible to such large vessels). - Fabulous photographic and video opportunities, with special tuition and workshops by Mark and Joe Cornish. - We lend you all the appropriate polar outdoor clothing jacket, trousers and boots as well as waterproof rucksack and binoculars.